 How we tested SSDs and others we tested

-To find the best gaming SSDs, we researched the SSD market, picked out the strongest contenders, and put them through their paces with several benchmarking tools.
+To find the best gaming SSDs, we researched the SSD market, picked out the strongest contenders, and put them through their paces with a variety of benchmarking tools.
 We also put in the research to know what makes a great SSD great, beyond the numbers—technical stuff like types of flash memory and memory controllers.

 To be clear, this article only covers 2.5-inch SATA SSDs, the standard internal drives most PC gamers are accustomed to.
 There are newer, faster SSD form-factors (M.2 and PCie) that can deliver far greater performance than SATA drives.
-But right now, there are very few of them, motherboard support is limited, and they tend to be far more expensive than SATA SSDs.
-M.2 will likely be much bigger by 2016, and we'll update this article when appropriate.
+If that's what you're after, head on over to our best NVMe SSDs guide.

-To test the SSDs, we used a PC with a 4GHz Intel Core i7-4790K, 16GB of DDR3 memory, an Nvidia GeForce GTX 970 graphics card, and an Asus Z87 motherboard.
-Windows 7 was installed on the main system drive, AHCI was enabled, and all the drives were connected to the motherboard’s SATA III ports.
+To test the SSDs, we used a PC with an Intel Core i7-6700K, 16GB of DDR4 memory, an Nvidia GeForce GTX 970 graphics card, and an Asus Z170-A motherboard.
+Windows 10 was installed on the main system drive, AHCI was enabled, and all the drives were connected to the motherboard’s SATA III ports.
 We used a combination of synthetic and trace benchmarks.
 This included AS SSD, CrystalDiskMark, and PCMark 8, which runs a set number of timed traces of popular applications.

-The single specific advantage that makes an SSD so much faster than a hard disk is exponentially shorter access time.
+The single specific advantage that makes an SSD so much faster than a hard disk is access times that are orders of magnitude faster.
 A hard disk depends on a mechanical arm moving into position to read data from a platter, while in an SSD, data is stored and accessed electronically.
 Although modern hard disks are astonishingly fast at accessing data, they’re no match for an SSD; the fastest HDD access times are still around 10ms, while any decent SSD will usually have access times closer to 0.1ms.

 An SSD is a physically simple device.
 It’s made from an array of flash memory chips and a controller, which comprises a processor, memory cache, and firmware.
 But like most things in computing, it starts to get complicated when you look at it in more detail.
 NAND flash chips store binary values as voltage differences in non-volatile memory, meaning they retain their state when power is cut off.
-In order to change the state of a single cell, in effect, writing to it, a strong voltage is applied to it.
+In order to change the state of a single cell (i.e. writing to it), a strong voltage is required.
 But because of the way the cells are laid out, it can’t be done on a cell-by-cell basis: an entire row has to be erased at once.

-Each cell is insulated from its neighbours to preserve the value it holds.
-But every time a cell is written to, the insulator becomes slightly less reliable.
+Each cell is insulated from its neighbors to preserve the value it holds, but every time a cell is programmed, the insulator becomes slightly less reliable.
 Eventually, after a certain number of writes, the cell becomes unable to hold any values, which is why SSDs have a limited lifespan.
-In the early days of flash memory, this limited number of writes was a concern, but clever tricks, improved technology, and software improvements means it’s no longer a real issue.
+In the early days of flash memory, this limited number of writes was a concern, but clever tricks, improved technology, and software improvements mean it’s no longer a real issue.